dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 [Conway's Game of Life](/graphics/2017-01-05-conways-game-of-parallel-life.html) written in ThreeJS if you'd like a more visual demo.

-What if some of these informational forms are life are good and some are bad?
-What if some forms of life help fertalize the soil that others may flourish and what if others spread choking miasma that encourage toxic behavior patterns.
+What if some of these informational forms of life are good and some are bad?
+What if some forms of life help fertalize the soil that others may flourish?
+What if others spread choking miasma that encourage toxic behavior patterns?
 Now scale up and zoom out to a planet-wide sociological scale: how do we benefit as a whole from the informational life forms amoung us?
 What if there was a metaphysical, informational virus that acted as a vaccine against negative